 For several years, Marvel Comics had continually bested DC Comics in both market and dollar share in regards to sales.
 However, this changed dramatically with the line-wide relaunch in September 2011.
 Justice League #1 became the highest selling comic of 2011 as the lead issue of the whole reboot and helped lead DC to the top spot in sales for several months.
 Unfortunately this was short-lived and Marvel soon reclaimed its position as the best selling-comic book company in the United States, a position it has held with little worry for the last three years.

 This temporary boon in sales is a result of the highly publicised event that attracted new readers on a short term basis, but failed to retain enough new fans to make any long lasting impact.
 DC focused marketing on their rebooted brand and host of number 1 issues that acted as easy jumping on points for new readers, whilst placing high profile and sometimes unusual names on many of their books.
 Grant Morrison was able to try his hand at Superman on Action Comics whilst Geoff Johns attempted to replicate the success he enjoyed on Green Lantern with a reboot of Aquaman and Justice League.
-This mix of revered comic
+This mix of revered comic book creators and new number ones was an attempt to entice new and lapsed readers and to retain the existing fanbase.
+Unfortunately, the increased sales failed to last.
+For every new fan gained by the New 52, another left, resulting in very similar sales figures to those seen before the reboot.

 In order to maximise sales, DC experimented with several different genres and refused to limit their range of comics to superheroes, instead producing westerns and war comics.
 Unfortunately the business side of comic books resulted in many series getting cancelled quickly, sometimes within 8 issues.
 Blue Beetle, Hawk and Dove and Static Shock failed to maintain a long term run whilst less traditional fare such as Blackhawks and G.I.
 Combat also faded quickly, with DC quick to replace any failing series with a brand new title in order to continually produce 52 titles.